andrewblum/jsproject/README.md

 ## Wireframe

-This app will only need a single view, with a text input box and selectors for genre or artist.
-The map displayed with be able to be moused around.
+This app will only need a single view, with a selection of genre's and the chart below.

 ![alt text](https://imgur.com/pOVGJCZ.png)